cryptocopycats/awesome-cryptokitties-bubble/README.md

+**REMINDER: In the digitial world there are no originals!
+Every copy is a original and you cannot tell the difference (all 0s and 1s are the same).
+And, yes, you can always make as many (free) copies as you like (in a free world).
+Claiming that you can protect your exclusive rights to pixels because the record of ownership is stored in a public database is absurd.
+Without laws and governments that help you with your rights - the claim is just a meaningless series of 0s and 1s.
+PS: Do you really own CryptoKitties?
+(Spoiler: No.)
+Check your license agreement with DapperLabs - the pixel art seller - and do NOT get fooled by the record of ownership.
+You are a licensee and NOT an owner.**

 # Awesome CryptoKitties Bubble (Anno 2017)

 A collection about Awesome CryptoKitties (Yes, Cute Little Cartoon Cats) on the Blockchain! and CryptoCopycats - digital collectibles secured on a distributed public databases w/ crypto hashes.
 Are CryptoPuppies the new CryptoKitties?
 Contributions welcome.